red/red/docs/issue_template.md

 ### Steps to reproduce the problem
 ### Red and platform version
 ```
-Run below code in Red Console and replace this text with the result:
+Run below code in Red Console and replace these 3 lines enclosed in ``` with the result:
   any [attempt[about/debug] about]
+(add OS version if not in above command result)
 ```